jar-git/cmake-template/README.md

-#Template project for CMake
+# Template project for CMake

 Purpose of this project (cmake-template) is to learn how to use various CMake features, and how to embed the tools that are useful for C/C++ development to the project as CMake modules or scripts.
-This template requires CMake 3.6 or above.
+This template requires CMake 3.6 or above, and it is assumed that the example projects are using C++ 17 features.

-##Project structure:
+## Project structure:

 The main project (root) contains all of the sub-projects, third party dependencies (not sources), build-scripts (under tools) and custom CMake modules.